gitlabhq/gitlabhq/doc/development/writing_documentation.md

 wrote the code.
 It's the job of the Product Manager to ensure all features are shipped with its docs, whether is a small or big change.
 At the pace GitLab evolves, this is the only way to keep the docs up-to-date.
-If you have any questions about it, please ask a Technical Writer.
+If you have any questions about it, ask a Technical Writer.
 Otherwise, when your content is ready, assign one of them to review it for you.

 We use the [monthly release blog post](https://about.gitlab.com/handbook/marketing/blog/release-posts/#monthly-releases) as a changelog checklist to ensure everything is documented.

 Whenever you submit a merge request for the documentation, use the documentation MR description template.

+Please check the [documentation workflow](https://about.gitlab.com/handbook/product/technical-writing/workflow/) before getting started.

 ### Documentation directory structure